joaquim-oliveira-neto/42-Piscine-C/README.md

 # 42-Piscine-C
 Contains all the my work for the C piscine in 42 School.
-I've attended the C Piscine from March 12 until April 6 2018.
+I've attended the C Piscine from March 12 until April 6 2018 42 username: jde-oliv

 # Helpers